abstractguy/TSO_project/README.md

 - If using a jack, the jumper must be set.
 - If using USB, the jumper must be off.
 - Plug in the power supply.
 The green LED (D53) close to the micro USB port should turn green, and the display should show the NVIDIA logo before booting begins.
+- You will want to install a jumper on J48 to power with the jack barrel
 </details>

 <details><summary><b>CLICK ME</b> - Installation From Scratch Instructions for Linux (skip down to "Download and install the live *.iso" if installing Linux is needed and get back here just after the install)</summary>